 At the same time, you’re likely to have the best security measures in place, since vigilance goes up so much after an attack.

-When we visited Egypt’s Red Sea coast several years after an attack that killed 62 tourists at the Temple of Hatshepsut on the Nile, the area was still struggling to rebuild its tourist industry.
+When we visited Egypt’s Red Sea coast a few weeks after a terrorist attack on a hotel at Taba in 2004, the area was struggling to save its tourist industry.
 Traveling with two small children, we spent a lovely week at a small family-owned hotel on the beach.

 The hotel had about 20 rooms, but for most of the week we were the only visitors.
 That meant we had all the peace and quiet we wanted.
 The service was excellent everywhere we ate, and we had the beach more or less to ourselves.
 Spending our money there helped local businesses, and we had a vacation we remember fondly to this day.